o3de/o3de.org/content/docs/user-guide/settings/settings-registry-how-to-dump-settings-registry.md

 Setting Registry Dump API
 ===

-Often times there is a need to be able to store the Settings Registry or a section of the Settings Registry to disk for later access.
+You'll often need to store the Settings Registry or a section of the Settings Registry to disk for later access.
-Or there is a need to store the Settings Registry in a string within a running application for further processing.
+Sometimes, you'll need to store the Settings Registry in a string within a running application for further processing.

-This page will provide an example of how to dump portions of the Settings Registry to disk at a specific key, while either maintaining the ancestor JSON key hierarchy or having the saved hierarchy not contain any ancestor key hierarchy.
+This page provides an example of how to dump portions of the Settings Registry to disk at a specific key, while either maintaining the ancestor JSON key hierarchy, or having the saved hierarchy not contain any ancestor key hierarchy.

 SettingsRegistryMergeUtils DumpSettingsRegistryToStream function
 ------------------------------------------------------------------

-The SettingsRegistryMergeUtils contains a DumpSettingsRegistryToStream function which can be used to store a section of the Settings Registry to an class that implements the AZ::IO::GenericStream interface
+The SettingsRegistryMergeUtils contains a DumpSettingsRegistryToStream function, which you can use to store a section of the Settings Registry to a class that implements the AZ::IO::GenericStream interface

 **Settings Registry Merge Utils Dump API**